microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 **8-Bit MDFU Client Project Properties**

 Set the linker options to restrict the bootloader compilation to the BOOT partition.
-This step is different depending on the compiler you are using.
+This step is different depending on the used compiler.

 AVR-GCC:

-If you are using the AVR-GCC compiler, open up project properties and apply the below settings avr-ld>Additional options>-Wl,--defsym,__TEXT_REGION_LENGTH__= Application Start Address
+When using the AVR-GCC compiler, open the project properties and apply the below settings avr-ld>Additional options>-Wl,--defsym,__TEXT_REGION_LENGTH__= Application Start Address

 XC8:

-If you are using the XC8 compiler, open up project properties and apply the below settings XC8 Linker>Additional options>Extra Linker Options>-Wl,--defsym,__TEXT_REGION_LENGTH__= Application Start Address
+When using the XC8 compiler, open the project properties and apply the below settings XC8 Linker>Additional options>Extra Linker Options>-Wl,--defsym,__TEXT_REGION_LENGTH__= Application Start Address

 This value will be the same as it appeared in the MDFU Client UI.